 “The Christmas Hamper idea came from my involvement with Besom (www.besom.org.uk

 ).
 Besom regularly ask Churches to either prepare whole Christmas hampers or provide luxury items of food and presents to be added to hampers and given to those in need over Christmas.

-I thought that our Christian work group could collect enough items for a couple of hampers so that’s all we decided to do.
-Members of the group dropped off items (mince pies, puddings, crackers etc.) into my office.
+I thought that our Christian Workplace Group could collect enough items for a couple of hampers so that’s all we decided to do.
+Members of the group dropped off items (mince pies, puddings, crackers, etc) into my office.
 The items built up and then were noticed by work colleagues who asked why I had all this “shopping” in my office.
 They too became enthusiastic to bring in items for this worthy cause.
 The first year we collected enough for 5 or 6 whole hampers and this was without any advertising.
 The following year we posted notices and asked for donations (signed by the Christian Fellowship group) and we collected enough to fill 14 hampers (see picture)

 There were significant benefits arising from this initiative: